 Ayșe has appeared as a principal artist with Opera Australia and Turkish State Opera.
 She has performed at the Aldeburgh Festival (UK) and the Sydney Festival, and has been featured as a soloist with the Symphony Orchestras of Sydney, Queensland, Melbourne, Adelaide, West Australia, and with the Australian Haydn Ensemble.

-In November 2016, Ayșe gave her first solo concert at the Sydney Opera House with Ukrainian-Australian pianist Evgeny Ukhanov, to great acclaim.
-In December, she also performed the solo for Vivaldi’s Gloria at Hamer Hall, Melbourne Arts Centre, with the National Boys Choir, as well as performing at the Sydney Cricket Ground and Woolloongabba for the Commonwealth Bank Test Cricket Series.
+End of last year, Ayșe gave her first solo concert at the Sydney Opera House with Ukrainian-Australian pianist Evgeny Ukhanov, to great acclaim.
+In December, she also performed the solo for Vivaldi’s Gloria at Hamer Hall, Melbourne Arts Centre, with the National Boys Choir.

 Early this year, Ayșe and pianist Patrick Keith presented a concert series in Çanakkale and Ankara, Turkey.
 In May, she returned to the Sydney Opera House to present a recital series concert, Les Chemins de l'Amour, with pianist Andrea Katz.
 She was also invited to present a concert that same month at the Mersin International Music Festival, where she was joined by pianist Ashley Hribar.
 In June, Ayșe was the guest artist in 2x20, presented by Andrew Bukenya at Sydney's Angel Place City Recital Hall.
 She will also appear as guest soloist with Excelsis, performing Karl Jenkins' Stabat Mater, conducted by Tom Buchanan, in Melbourne’s St Patrick’s Cathedral.